jasonm23/onlisp-markdown/onlisp.md

 sub-languages within it—possibly with their own syntax or control structure.
 We saw the beginning of this in if-match, which had its own distinct representation for variables.

 A language implemented within Lisp is called an embedded language.
 Like "utility," the term is not a precisely deﬁned one; if-match probably still counts as a utility, but it is getting close to the borderline.

 An embedded language is not a like a language implemented by a traditional compiler or interpreter.
 It is implemented within some existing language, usually by transformation.
 There need be no barrier between the base language and the
 extension: it should be possible to intermingle the two freely.
 For the implementor, this can mean a huge saving of effort.
 You can embed just what you need, and for the rest, use the base language.

 Transformation, in Lisp, suggests macros.
 To some extent, you could imple- ment embedded languages with preprocessors.
 But preprocessors usually operate only on text, while macros take advantage of a unique property of Lisp: between the reader and the compiler, your Lisp program is represented as lists of Lisp objects.
 Transformations done at this stage can be much smarter.

 The best-known example of an embedded language is CLOS, the Common Lisp Object System.
 If you wanted to make an object-oriented version of a conventional language, you would have to write a new compiler.
 Not so in Lisp.
-Tuning the

-                                        246

----

-19.1                                THE DATABASE                                 247

-compiler will make CLOS run faster, but in principle the compiler doesn’t have to be changed at all.
+Tuning the compiler will make CLOS run faster, but in principle the compiler doesn’t have to be changed at all.
 The whole thing can be written in Lisp.

 The remaining chapters give examples of embedded languages.
 This chapter describes how to embed in Lisp a program to answer queries on a database.
 (You will notice in this program a certain family resemblance to if-match.)
 The ﬁrst sections describe how to write a system which interprets queries.
 This program is